imbforge/NGSpipe2go/README.md

 ## Run a pipeline ##

-Put the input files into own folder <project_dir>/rawdata
+Copy the input FastQ files into own folder <project_dir>/rawdata

-Load the bpipe module customised for the Slurm job manager
+Using GNU Screen (for persistence) load the bpipe module customised for the Slurm job manager

+    screen
     module load bpipe/0.9.9.3.slurm

 Start running the pipeline of choice